mauroservienti/milestone.github.io/_posts/lets-get-logical.md

 ## Conclusion

 This article scratches the surface of the "4+1 architectural views".
 Instead, I preferred to focus on the distinction between logical and physical architecture, which I previously touched on in [You don't have to be cool to rule my world, KISS](https://milestone.topics.it/2019/05/08/dont-have-to-be-cool-to-rule-my-world.html).
-This exercise aims to reduce the overall complexity of the system we develop and manage.
+This exercise aims to reduce the overall complexity of the systems we develop and manage.
 Distributed systems already come with many moving parts, and there is no need to complicate things further where it is not needed.

 ---